Skip to main content

 Tolomeo Bank Late Claims.

 Tolomeo Bank International Corp. and Tolomeo Bank Limited filed claims on June 10, 2025—four days after the June 6 general bar date.
 The late filing triggered litigation over whether the claims should be allowed.
 On October 2, 2025, Tolomeo filed a motion for leave to file late claims.
 The debtor objected on October 29, 2025, arguing the claims were untimely and should be disallowed.
-The Confirmation Order ultimately resolved the procedural dispute by deeming the claims timely filed, but the debtor preserved its objection to the substance and validity of the claims themselves.
+The court granted the motion on November 14, 2025, deeming the claims timely filed, but the debtor preserved its objection to the substance and validity of the claims themselves.

 Omnibus Claims Objection.